List of tartans: Scottish clan tartans

 The tartans in this list are those ascribed to particular clans of Scotland, including Highland, Lowland, Isles, and Borders clans.
 Their status varies widely; armigerous clans generally accept them, while some have been officially adopted or rejected by a clan chief.

 Scottish non-clan family tartans

 Tartans in this list are ascribed to specific families or surnames, though not to Scottish clans; they range in date from 21st century to considerably older.

-Non-Scottish family tartans
+Welsh family tartans

-These are (mostly modern) tartans created for families without a direct connection to Scotland.
+Beginning in the 21st century, tartans were created in Wales to mainly represent traditionally Welsh family surnames, also through the traditional wearing of "cilts", as the letter k is non-existent in the Welsh alphabet.

 Cornish

 Organisational tartans

-Tartans in this list are modern ones pertaining to particular commercial, non-profit, and military organisations.
+Tartans in this list are modern ones pertaining to particular commercial and non-profit organisations.

 Regional tartans

 Tartans in these lists were created (mostly in modern times) for particular national and sub-national jurisdictions, most often officially, though with some exceptions.